Drawing a Simple 3D Chart in PowerPoint using Shapes

 Finally, if you want to try with different shapes, just go to Format and then Edit Shape to use a circle for example.

 This is an example of 3D chart that we have created with this simple technique.

-You can of course use another approach.
-For example, picking the can shape in PowerPoint, which has a simple 3D style that you can use without changing the format options.
-In a new slide we have created this other 3D Chart with simple can shapes.
+You can use a different approach.
+For example, picking the cylinder or can shape in PowerPoint, which has a simple 3D style that you can use without changing the format options.
+We have created this other 3D Chart with simple can shapes in a new slide.

-Using 3D charts can help to decorate your business presentations or to visualize data in your slides.
+3D charts can help decorate your business presentations orvisualize data in your slides.